MANCHESTER CENTER

 Fresno, California

-One of the San Joaquin ["wah-keen"] Valley's first major, suburban shopping centers was built on 40 acres, lying 2.6 miles north of downtown Fresno.
+One of the first major shopping centers in the San Joaquin ["wah-keen"] Valley was built on 40 acres, lying 2.6 miles north of downtown Fresno.
 The site had previously been utilized as part of the Markarian fig orchard.

 A (32,000 square foot) Mayfair Market grocery became the first operational store on November 5, 1953.
 A Formal Opening for the shopping complex was held on September 20, 1955, with nine operational stores.
-In addition to Mayfair Market, these were Mode O' Day Frock Shop, Longs Drugs, Trend O' Fashion, Gallenkamp Shoes, Freeman Shoes, Kirk's Sportswear, Cover Girl Sportswear and a (10,700 square foot) F.W.
+These were Mayfair Market, Mode O' Day Frock Shop, Longs Drugs, Trend O' Fashion, Gallenkamp Shoes, Freeman Shoes, Kirk's Sportswear, Cover Girl Sportswear and a (10,700 square foot) F.W.
 Woolworth 5 & 10.

 A 2-level (131,000 square foot) Sears opened its doors on May 23, 1956.
 This store was located north of -and across the street from- the main MANCHESTER CENTER store blocks.
 By November 1957, the 15 million dollar open-air mall enveloped approximately 364,400 leasable square feet and housed twenty-seven stores and services.
 It was now owned and operated by the Pacific Mutual Life Insurance Company.